EducationNetworkGroup/si-docs/docs/04-project-management/01-coding-conventions/01-the-basics.md

 - **Principle of Least Privilege (PoLP):** Grant only the minimum permissions necessary for a function, module, or user to perform its task.
 - **Avoid Hardcoded Secrets:** Never store API keys, passwords, or credentials in code.
+- **Access to Secrets:** Project secrets (API keys, deployment credentials, etc.) are managed securely.
+To obtain access, ask James for the "Secrets Reference Document".
+This document provides the necessary credentials without exposing them in code.
-- **Validate Input:** Always sanitize and validate user input to prevent security vulnerabilities (e.g., SQL injection).
+- **Validate Input:** Always sanitize and validate user input to prevent security vulnerabilities.
 - **Secure Data Handling:** Encrypt sensitive data at rest and in transit using industry-standard encryption methods.